Xenmen/ServeBDT/README.md

 Use
 ===
-Presently, you must modify the nodejs_server.js script itself, so git-pull won't be pleasant.
-This will be altered to be loaded from a conf file as I have time.
-My first priority is to get this code up and running for my personal site.
-Then, the conf file will be implemented, and then a script to register it as a service, and then the Cron job, as mentioned below in planned features.
+Place the website directory inside this project, and add the domain/folder-name pair to the server script (by modifying it directly)[1].

+Then just run BDT_start and your server is online!

+[1]This is temporary, as it makes updating ServeBDT painful.
+This will be altered, so that domain/folder pairs will be loaded from a conf file.

-Notes:
+Important Usage Notes:
 * The bash script is designed to spawn node to run in the background, if you want to stop it you'll need to run kill it yourself ("kill node" in the terminal).

+Existing Features:
+* Hosts multiple domains and subdomains via vhost
+* Generates Sitemap.xml for each site via a python2 script (requires beautiful soup 4, get with pip install bs4 )

-Future Features:
+Planned Features:
+* Auto-detect subdirectories containing "*site*" in the name, and host them
-* Install script to add the server to the services list and make it a Cron job to check that it is running, based on a shell variable (ie, if you don't want the server to be running, or for the Cron job to start it up again, eg during extended maintenance).
+* Cron script to make the server a Cron job; to check that it is running, based on a shell variable (ie, if you don't want the server to be running, or for the Cron job to start it up again, eg during extended maintenance).
+* Add script for modifying the hosts file setting localhost as the address for the hosted domains

 =========